AutoRabitOrg/knowledgebase/product-guides/arm/arm-features/automation-and-ci/create-a-new-ci-job/install-an-unlocked-package-from-version-control-branch.md

 However, **XYZ** would like to run the above activities in the following sequence:

-1. First, the DataLoader job
+1. First, the Dataloader job
 2. Second, CI Job and
 3. Environment Provisioning template at last.\
    Therefore, a workflow sequence is required to run the activities based on his requirement.
 This can be achieved using **Set Sequence For Post Activities- On Success** option.
 So, **XYZ** will select Dataloader as a first activity, so this will be the initial task that will get carried out.
 If the Dataloader operation is successfully performed, the next task will be to trigger another CI Job process.
 Therefore, **XYZ** will select the CI Job checkbox as the next activity.
 However, if the Dataloader task failed due to any reason, the post activities stop there itself and no further actions will be carried out.\